Mercury-vapor lamp

 A mercury-vapor lamp is a gas-discharge lamp that uses an electric arc through vaporized mercury to produce light.
 The arc discharge is generally confined to a small fused quartz arc tube mounted within a larger soda lime or borosilicate glass bulb.
 The outer bulb may be clear or coated with a phosphor; in either case, the outer bulb provides thermal insulation, protection from the ultraviolet radiation the light produces, and a convenient mounting for the fused quartz arc tube.

-Mercury vapor lamps are more energy efficient than incandescent lamps with luminous efficacies of 35 to 55 lumens/watt.
-Their other advantages are a long bulb lifetime in the range of 24,000 hours and a high intensity, clear white light output.
+Mercury-vapor lamps are more energy efficient than incandescent lamps with luminous efficacies of 35 to 55 lumens/watt.
+Their other advantages are a long bulb lifetime in the range of 24,000 hours and a high-intensity light output.
 For these reasons, they are used for large area overhead lighting, such as in factories, warehouses, and sports arenas as well as for streetlights.
 Clear mercury lamps produce a greenish light due to mercury's combination of spectral lines.
 This is not flattering to human skin color, so such lamps are typically not used in retail stores.
 "Color corrected" mercury bulbs overcome this problem with a phosphor on the inside of the outer bulb that emits at the red wavelengths, offering whiter light and better color rendition.

-Mercury vapor lights operate at an internal pressure of around one atmosphere and require special fixtures, as well as an electrical ballast.
+Mercury-vapor lights operate at an internal pressure of around one atmosphere and require special fixtures, as well as an electrical ballast.
 They also require a warm-up period of four to seven minutes to reach full light output.
-Mercury vapor lamps are becoming obsolete due to the higher efficiency and better color balance of metal halide lamps.
+Mercury-vapor lamps are becoming obsolete due to the higher efficiency and better color balance of metal halide lamps.

 Origins

 Charles Wheatstone observed the spectrum of an electric discharge in mercury vapor in 1835, and noted the ultraviolet lines in that spectrum.
 In 1860, John Thomas Way used arc lamps operated in a mixture of air and mercury vapor at atmospheric pressure for lighting.
 The German physicist Leo Arons (1860–1919) studied mercury discharges in 1892 and developed a lamp based on a mercury arc.
-In February 1896 Herbert John Dowsing and H. S. Keating of England patented a mercury vapor lamp, considered by some to be the first true mercury vapor lamp.
+In February 1896 Herbert John Dowsing and H. S. Keating of England patented a mercury-vapor lamp, considered by some to be the first true mercury-vapor lamp.